wncc/Hello-FOSS-Chat/CONTRIBUTING.md

 :exclamation: PRs with no proper documentation or contribution that does not count towards improvement of the project are bound to be considered invalid/spam.<br>

-:dash: As every PR gets merged with 'development' branch, it continuously deploys the application at http://hello-foss-chat.herokuapp.com/ .
-You can view the changes you made at the mentioned website.
+:dash: As every PR gets merged with 'development' branch, application is continuously deployed at http://hello-foss-chat.herokuapp.com/ where you can view your contribution

 <hr>